Batak script: Diacritic reordering for closed syllables

 Vowel diacritics are reordered for closed syllables (that is, syllables where the final consonant has no vowel).
 Consonants with no vowel are marked by the Batak pangolat or panongonan diacritic, depending on the language.

 When they are used for a closed syllable (like "tip"), both the vowel diacritic and the pangolat or panongonan are written at the end of the syllable.

 Examples of closed syllables using pangolat:

 Punctuation and ornaments

 Batak is normally written without spaces or punctuation (as scriptio continua).
 However, special marks or bindu are occasionally used.

 They vary greatly in size and design from manuscript to manuscript.

 Unicode

 Batak script was added to the Unicode Standard in October 2010 with the release of version 6.0.

+The Batak script was registered in Unicode by Uli Kozok, a German scholar of Batak literature.
+Before being documented by Uli Kozok, there were several versions of the Batak script based on Batak sub-ethnic groups, including Toba, Karo, Simalungun, Mandailing, and Pakpak.
+Uli succeeded in unifying the Batak script, with minor differences considered as variations.

+Currently, the Batak script is listed in Unicode with the status of a limited use script.
+For its status to be elevated to recommended, evidence must be submitted to Unicode showing that the Batak script is still in use.

 Block

 The Unicode block for Batak is U+1BC0–U+1BFF:

-Rendering

-Unicode fonts for Batak must handle several requirements to properly render text: